U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Conclusion and Limitations

 \section{Conclusion and Limitations}

-We study uncertainty modeling in speaker recognition and propose two uncertainty supervision strategies together with a redesigned estimation module.
+We have studied uncertainty modeling in speaker recognition and propose two uncertainty supervision strategies together with a redesigned estimation module.
 These components are unified in the proposed $\mathcal{U}^3$-xi framework, which yields consistent and substantial performance gains across diverse experimental settings.
 The results demonstrate that explicitly modeling uncertainty is an effective and promising direction for improving speaker recognition.
 Despite these gains, uncertainty-aware scoring does not consistently improve minDCF, particularly under cross-domain evaluation.
 This suggests that uncertainty estimation remains sensitive to domain mismatch and may not yet be sufficiently calibrated in such conditions.
 Future work will focus on more robust uncertainty modeling and on scaling the framework to larger and more diverse training corpora.